Agenda-manipulation in ranking: Properties of regret-free strategies

 The characterisation in \Cref{theorem:regretfree_efficient} is tight, in the following sense:

-\begin{proposition} For any tournament $\perm$ and $\perm$-feasible $\perm$-efficient ranking $\rank$, some regret-free strategy has outcome $\rank$ under $\perm$. \end{proposition}
+\begin{proposition} For any majority will $\perm$ and any $\perm$-reachable $\perm$-efficient ranking $\rank$, some regret-free strategy has outcome $\rank$ under $\perm$. \end{proposition}

-Thus no statement sharper than \Cref{theorem:regretfree_efficient} can be made about the outcomes under $\perm$ of regret-free strategies: every $\perm$-feasible $\perm$-efficient ranking is admissible.
-We give the proof of \Cref{proposition:regretfree_efficient_tight} in \cref{app:pf_tightness}.
-A non-trivial argument is required because a given $\perm$-feasible $\perm$-efficient ranking can be reached in many ways, not all of which form part of a regret-free strategy. \footnote{To see why, return to \Cref{example:123_Wfeasible} (pp. \pageref{example:123_Wfeasible} and \pageref{example:123_Wefficient}).
-The $\perm$-efficient ranking $1 \rankp 3 \rankp 2$ may be reached by offering $\{1,3\}$ and then $\{2,3\}$.
-But a strategy that does this cannot be regret-free because it has outcome $\rankp$ also under the general will $1 \permp 2 \permp 3 \permp 1$, and $\rankp$ is not a $\permp$-unimprovable ranking (since the more aligned ranking $\pref$ is $\permp$-feasible).}
+Thus no statement sharper than \Cref{theorem:regretfree_efficient} can be made about the outcomes under $\perm$ of regret-free strategies: every $\perm$-reachable $\perm$-efficient ranking is admissible.
+We give the proof of \Cref{proposition:regretfree_efficient_tight} in \cref{suppl:pf_tightness}.
+A non-trivial argument is required because a given $\perm$-reachable $\perm$-efficient ranking can be reached in many ways, not all of which form part of a regret-free strategy. \footnote{To see why, return to \Cref{example:123_Wreachable} (\cpageref{example:123_Wreachable,example:123_Wefficient}).
+The $\perm$-efficient ranking $\alpha \rankp \gamma \rankp \beta$ may be reached by offering $\alpha,\gamma$ and then $\gamma,\beta$.
+But a strategy that does this cannot be regret-free, because it has outcome $\rankp$ also under the majority will $\alpha \permp \beta \permp \gamma \permp \alpha$, and $\rankp$ is not a $\permp$-unimprovable ranking (since the more aligned ranking $\pref$ is $\permp$-reachable).}